 In relation to structure, e.g. joint

-The vast majority are anechoic to hypoechoic on ultrasound and have well defined margins 3,5.
+The vast majority are anechoic to hypoechoic on ultrasound and have well-defined margins 3,5.
 Many demonstrate internal septations as well as acoustic enhancement 5.

 Usually seen as a unilocular or multilocular rounded or lobular fluid signal mass, adjacent to a joint or tendon sheath.
 Very small cysts may simulate a small effusion, but a clue to the diagnosis is the paucity of fluid in the remainder of the joint and the focal nature of the fluid.
+Periosteal bone formation may be visible.

 Signal characteristics include: